 The fistula may occur without an abscess, so the fistula in this case does not cause any pain, but only secretions.

-- Next, the direct causes that cause fistula, knowing that the cause of fistula is unknown in many cases, but the most important causes of anal fistula are.
+- Next, the direct causes that cause fistulas, knowing that the cause of fistula is unknown in many cases, but the most important causes of anal fistula are.

-- An anal abscess burst, so the anal fistula forms as a result of mixing of materials for an anal abscess that has burst.
+- An anal abscess burst, so the anal fistulas forms as a result of mixing of materials for an anal abscess that has burst.

-- As a result of surgery, a fistula may occur after incomplete surgeries to drain an abscess.
+- As a result of surgery, a fistulas may occur after incomplete surgeries to drain an abscess.

 Fistula is linked to intestinal inflammation.
 Anal fistulas are also associated with some conditions that lead to inflammation in the intestine, including irritable bowel syndrome, diverticulitis, ulcerative colitis, Crown disease, tuberculosis, gonorrhea, and rarely, rectal cancer.

 Fistula can present with several symptoms related to the anus, and thus the main symptoms of anal fistula